 I Have Been Living with Multiple Sclerosis Since 1972

 It all started in 1972 when I went for a pee and nothing happened.
 I have been living with multiple sclerosis since 1972.
-In 1979 I was 25 when my bladder involuntarily emptied itself.
-I’m sure MS would not have been diagnosed in those days.
+In 1979 I was 25 when my bladder involuntarily emptied itself, totally embarrassing.
+The problem went away and I just carried on with life, I’m sure MS would not have been diagnosed in those days.

 I was officially diagnosed with Relapsing Remiting MS in 1994

 The cause was double vision.
-Six years after my diagnosis of RRMS my MS evolved into Secondary Progressive MS. tHATY WAs in 2000.
-It was a gradual change and it was now affecting all of me.
-I took medical retirement in January 2012 It was then that I started the website and blogging.
-I have been living with multiple sclerosis since 1972
+Six years after my diagnosis of RRMS my MS evolved into Secondary Progressive MS. That was in 2000.
+From then on it was a gradual but steady change or decline and it was now affecting more and more aspects of my life.
+Quite suddenly I had to take medical retirement, that was in January 2012 It was then that I started the website and blogging.

 The glass is half full